jsummers/imageworsener/readme.txt

    specifically "mix" and "nearest".

    The default value is 1.0.
 Larger values blur the image more.
 A value smaller than 1 may sharpen the image, at the expense of aliasing.
-It may also make a total mess of it.
+But a value that's too small will cause some pixels to be missed completely, leaving black lines.

  -edge <name>
    The strategy for dealing with the pixels near the edges of images.